On-Premise vs Cloud – Which One Will You Choose for Your Organization?

 - Limited scalability—If you see a surge in business operations, there is no way to scale up the infrastructure quickly and scale it back down if the business operations subside.
 This limited scalability is one of the biggest factors to consider when deploying on-premises solutions.

-The solution to most business needs is a hybrid cloud, which offers the best of both worlds.
-Hybrid clouds comprise of a mix of on-premises infrastructure, private cloud services and public cloud services, making it possible for you to reap the benefits of all three and adjust them to your organizational needs.
+The solution to most business needs is hybrid cloud computing, which offers the best of both worlds.
+Hybrid clouds comprise a mix of on-premises infrastructure, private cloud services, and public cloud services, making it possible for you to reap the benefits of all three and adjust them to your organizational needs.

 - A combination of an on-premises data center, private and public cloud resources, and all the workloads tied under a common data management solution for better visibility into the infrastructure.